 How CGMs Work

 Instead of requiring users to prick their fingertips as many as 7-10 times per day, CGMs utilize a tiny sensor wire that the user inserts below the surface of the skin and secures with an adhesive patch.
 The sensor usually is worn on the abdomen or the back of the arm, and it monitors the person’s glucose levels throughout the day and night.
-The readings taken by the sensor are transmitted to a handheld electronic monitor or smartphone, where real-time data is provided to users about their glucose levels.
+The readings taken by the sensor are transmitted to a handheld electronic receiver (a “reader”) or smart device, where real-time data is provided to users about their glucose levels.
 Current models can be worn for 7-14 days, and some are only recommended for use by people age 18 and older.

 Since CGMs continually collect blood sugar data, they can help identify issues and patterns that traditional finger-prick technology cannot.
 For example, CGMs can record low blood sugar levels while a person is sleeping, track spikes between meals and in the early morning, evaluate diet changes, and provide insight about how medications and exercise regimens are impacting the body.
 The devices also make it easier for a patient’s health care provider to adjust treatment plans.

 “CGMs, when used appropriately, provide daily, continuous guidance on how to adjust therapy to more consistently keep blood sugars within the target range and avoid prolonged, severe highs and lows,” Wharton says.